 - 499: “Client closed request.”
 This is returned by NGINX when the client closes the request while NGINX is still processing it.

 - 500: “There was an error on the server and the request could not be completed.”
 A generic code that simply means “internal server error”.
 Something went wrong on the server and the requested resource was not delivered.
 This is the code generated by WordPress when the connection to the database breaks.
 Check out our in-depth tutorial on how to fix the error establishing a database connection.

-- 502: “Bad Gateway”.
+- 502: “Bad Gateway.”
 This error code typically means that one server has received an invalid response from another.
-Sometimes a query or request will take too long and so it is cancelled or killed by the server. en the connection to the database breaks.
+Sometimes a query or request will take too long and so it is canceled or killed by the server and the connection to the database breaks.
 Check out our in-depth tutorial on how to fix the 502 Bad Gateway error.

 - 503: “The server is unavailable to handle this request right now.”
 The request cannot be completed right now.
 This code may be returned by an overloaded server that is unable to handle additional requests.

 - 504: “The server, acting as a gateway, timed out waiting for another server to respond.”
 The code returned when there are two servers involved in processing a request, and the first server times out waiting for the second server to respond.
 Read more about how to fix 504 errors.

 The list above explains most of the HTTP status codes you’re likely to run into on a regular basis.
 However, there are many additional codes that you might bump into from time to time.
 Two places where you can learn more about rare HTTP status codes that aren’t on this list, are: